By Class of Winter Term 2018 / 2019 | February 8, 2019

 3.2.5 Derivate ICE plot

-The derivate ICE (d-ICE) plot allows to explore interaction effects meaning that a relationship between XS and f^ relies on XC.
-If no interaction between XS and XC exist, a normal ICE would plot several lines sharing an identical shape and shifted horizontal.
+The derivate ICE (d-ICE) plot allows to explore interaction effects meaning that a relationship between and relies on .
+If no interaction between and exist, a normal ICE would plot several lines sharing an identical shape and shifted horizontal.
 D-ICE plots identical lines looking like a single line for no interaction between the predictors, and various lines for interaction.

 Our gender example with the random forest is a good example for d-ICE, that shows no interaction effects.
 In the d-ICE for the feature Loan Amount based on out neuronal network we can recognize that there are several areas of interaction, meaning that our variable Loan Amount depends on the remaining features.